ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 >Radioactive elements should include the numerical value of the isotope.

 >*Examples*:
-Antimony-125, Radon-222

->Abbreviations should be avoided.
 >
+>Antimony-125, Radon-222

+<strong>Abbreviations should be avoided.</strong>
 >
+>
+<strong>Naming of chemicals in combination should be avoided.</strong>
+>
->Naming of chemicals in combination should be avoided.
-When mapping it is better to estimate the conversion factor for each chemical and name a chemical as individual chemicals rather than by group or in combination, to improve the connection between LCI data and LCIA characterization factors.
+>When mapping it is better to estimate the conversion factor for each chemical and name a chemical as individual chemicals rather than by group or in combination, to improve the connection between LCI data and LCIA characterization factors.

 <table>
 <tbody>